gnaeus/CSharp.Common/Common/Api/README.md

 ```

 ## ApiHelper
-Static helper for wrapping operation results and errors to common structures
+Static helper for wrapping operation results and errors to common structures.

 __`Ok()`__
 Utility for returning result from method